 This section lists some common risk factors relating to the geographical area, industry and/or asset type applicable to a particular investment product, particularly funds.

 Shares carry varying risks brought about by the performance of world markets, interest rates, taxes on income and capital, foreign exchange rates, liquidity (the ease with which a security can be traded on the market) and the financial performance of the issuing companies.
 The value of, or income from shares can go down as well as up and you may not get back the original amount you invested.
-Shares purchased on the Alternative Investment (AIM) and PLUS markets (especially those known as ‘penny shares’) carry a higher degree of risk of losing money than other UK shares.
+Shares purchased on the Alternative Investment Market (AIM) and PLUS market (especially those known as ‘penny shares’) carry a higher degree of risk of losing money than other UK shares.
 This is because the requirements on companies that are listed on AIM and PLUS markets are less stringent than those for companies with a full market listing.
 There is also usually a wider spread between the buying price and the selling price of these shares and if they have to be sold immediately, you may get back less than you paid for them due to a lack of liquidity.
 The price of these shares may change quickly and they may go down as well as up.
 It may also be difficult to obtain reliable information about their value or the extent of the risks to which they are exposed.

 ETFs are investment funds, traded like shares which hold assets such as shares, commodities or bonds.
 They normally closely track the performance of a financial index, and as such, their value can go down as well as up and you may get back less than you originally invested.
 Some ETFs rely on complex investment techniques, or hold riskier underlying assets, to achieve their objectives and therefore you should always ensure you read the documentation provided to ensure you fully understand before you invest the risks you are taking on.